-At March 31, 2020, the Company had cash on hand of \$6,210,000.
-The Company's approach in managing liquidity is to ensure, to the extent possible, that it will have enough liquidity to meet its liabilities as they come due by continuously monitoring actual and expected cash flows and monitoring financial market conditions for signs of weakness.
+Management considers liquid assets to consist of cash and its line of credit availability.
+As of September 30, 2020, the Company had cash on hand of \$38,985,000 and line of credit availability of \$15,900,000.
+The Company's approach in managing liquidity is to ensure, to the extent possible, that it will have enough liquidity to meet its liabilities when due by continuously monitoring actual and budgeted cash flows and monitoring financial market conditions for signs of weakness.

-As of March 31, 2020, the Company faces no material liquidity risk and can meet all its current financial obligations as they become due and payable.
-The Company has \$25,004,000 liabilities that are due within one year but has \$30,154,000 of current assets to meet those obligations.
+As of September 30, 2020, the Company faces no material liquidity risk and can meet all its current financial obligations as they become due and payable.
+The Company has \$32,526,000 liabilities that are due within one year but has \$60,402,000 of current assets to meet those obligations.